 If you were injured in an accident, minor injuries can also seriously affect your physical health, mental well-being and financial security.
 In cases of serious and catastrophic injuries, your life and the lives of your loved ones can irrevocably change forever.

-Serious injuries require a legal representation would be.
-If you have suffered a serious or disabling injury in the State of Georgia.
-Call the law firm of Humberto Izquierdo, Jr., PC TODAY! at 770-888-8901 to discuss your case with a free consultation with an experienced personal injury lawyer.
+Serious injuries require legal representation.
+If you have suffered a serious or disabling injury in the State of Georgia, call the law firm of Humberto Izquierdo, Jr., PC today at 770-888-8901 for a free consultation with an experienced personal injury lawyer.

 What is a serious injury?

 Claims for personal injury are presented for several reasons.
 Which may include personal injury and property damage.
 On the other hand, serious and catastrophic injuries involve injuries so serious that the consequences and consequences will significantly change the course of the victim's life forever.

 A serious injury may require multiple surgeries, treatment and extensive rehabilitation, including permanent care at home.
 Severe and severe injuries can include: